-Upon posting my condemnation of the Ayn Rand Institute, it’s wretched tirades against President Donald Trump, and ARI’s de-facto alliance with the Left, it is necessary to (once again) condemn them.
+Despite posting my condemnation of the Ayn Rand Institute a few years ago, their wretched tirades against President Donald Trump, and ARI’s de-facto alliance with the Left, it is necessary to (once again) condemn them.
 In light of recent events surrounding the activities of technology corporations (such as YouTube, Facebook, Google, and Paypal), a.k.a.
 Big Tech, to un-person, restrict, and outright ban their political opponents, ARI’s leadership, intellectuals, and scholars have defended said technology company’s purges citing their alleged private property rights.

 This is not surprising, and, in many ways, it is revolting and sad.
 Since the 2016 election, by default, those associated with ARI have, essentially, ripped out or ignored Objectivism’s morality in order to fit their bias.
 Their defense of this obvious purge demonstrates how revoltingly deranged and evil these Obleftivists truly are.

 The best way to demonstrate how wrong they are would be to cite Ayn Rand’s heir and Ayn Rand Institute founder: Dr. Leonard Peikoff.
 During 2010, Dr. Peikoff posted a well articulated podcast explaining how the Ground Zero Mosque was not an issue of private property rights despite what some Objectivists and libertarians claimed.